opf/openproject/docs/installation-and-operations/operation/restoring/README.md

 Next we need to initialize the database.

 ```
-docker run --rm -v /var/lib/openproject/pgdata:/var/openproject/pgdata -it openproject/community:10
+docker run --rm -v /var/lib/openproject/pgdata:/var/openproject/pgdata -it openproject/community:11
 ```

-As soon as you see `CREATE ROLE` and `Migrating to ToV710AggregatedMigrations (10000000000000)` or lots of `create_table` in the container's output you can kill it by pressing Ctrl + C. This then initialized the database under `/var/lib/openproject/pgdata`.
+As soon as you see `CREATE ROLE` and `Migrating to ToV710AggregatedMigrations (10000000000000)` or lots of `create_table` in the container's output you can kill it by pressing Ctrl + C. It may take a moment to shut down.
+This then initialized the database under `/var/lib/openproject/pgdata` on your docker host.

 3)